 The Stone River Homestead

-In the of 2017, we took our first steps toward developing a diversified homestead and research farm on the Roots campus.
+In the spring of 2017, we took our first steps toward developing a diversified homestead and research farm on the Roots campus.
 In the coming years, this will evolve into a small-scale farm that’ll specialize in agroforestry, medicinal plants, and regionally adapted seed.

 With a commitment to building integrated agro-ecosystems, we began our first year by working with livestock to build fertility and enhance the biological diversity on site.
 In addition to the transformative impact on the land, this decision to start by raising sheep, goats, pigs, and poultry also brings us closer to our goal of developing a lively and resilient homestead that meets the needs of our family, friends, and those who come to learn here at Roots.